 At 7,000p BAT would have a dividend yield of just 2.8% which is below average.
 Its PE10 ratio would also be above 30, and that’s generally the point at which I begin to think a company, even a quality company, could be overvalued.

-There are of course risks, not only those shrinking markets, but regulatory risks as well, not to mention the high debts and recent very large acquisition.
-In fact those debt and acquisition risks are so high that if I wasn’t a shareholder already, I wouldn’t buy BAT today.
+There are of course risks, not only those shrinking markets, but regulatory risks as well, not to mention the high debts and a recent very large acquisition.
+In fact, those debt and acquisition risks are so high that if I wasn’t a shareholder already, I wouldn’t buy BAT today.